 Before I even watched the movie, I liked the idea of Rey not being related to anyone we know.
-Star Wars already suffers considerably from the Small Universe Syndrome, where the entire Galaxy seems to revolve around a chosen few, and coincidences start stacking up like patties on a delicious burger.
+Star Wars already suffers considerably from the Small Universe Syndrome, where the entire Galaxy seems to revolve around a chosen few and coincidences start stacking up like patties on a delicious burger.

 There are definite allusions to Rey having a bond or connection with Han Solo.
-She pilots the Millennium Falcon quite capably, has same ideas on ship maintenance, and most importantly, Han seems to genuinely like and respect her.
+She pilots the Millennium Falcon quite capably, has the same ideas on ship maintenance, and most importantly, Han seems to genuinely like and respect her.
 I don’t have a copy of the movie next to me, so all quotes in this article will be paraphrased from memory, but Han offers her a job citing their mutual respect of the Falcon, and needing someone “who can keep up with me and Chewie”.

 When Kylo Ren force peeks into her mind, he finds thoughts of bond between her and Han, saying “He feels like the father you never had.
 Doesn’t matter; he would have disappointed you.”

 And it’s that last quote that resonates with me the most, as watching the film, I never saw their relationship as anything more than mutual respect, with Han becoming a sort of ‘foster’ father to her, rather than a literal one.